Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Mountains and snow and pine trees

-There are obviously countless other reasons that people would be interested in cross-country skiing off-trail.
+There are obviously many other reasons that people would be interested in cross-country skiing off-trail.
 Some of them include:

 • No groomed cross-country ski trails nearby